shiyin

 The key concept underlying most applications of laser-plasma interactions is the ponderomotive force, which imparts net linear momentum to electrons and pushes the plasma away from regions of high laser intensity.
 Another important feature of high-power lasers is their high energy density, which facilitates high-energy-density physics and initial fusion research.
 However, a laser can carry net angular momentum, including spin and orbital angular momentum, and can therefore potentially create plasma with orbital angular momentum (OAM), especially with a high-power laser.
 These OAM effects may be related to the plasma environment's high rotational speed or its strong, self-generated magnetic field.
 Ultimately, this could lead to greater control over the acceleration process or high-energy-density physics.

 My research focuses on OAM effects in laser-plasma interactions.
 More specifically, I am interested in magnetic field generation, electron acceleration by laser or plasma wakefield, second-radiation sources driven by lasers, and new methods of plasma diagnostics.
 Cutting-edge technology, such as high-power vortex lasers with twisted wavefronts, multiple high-power laser beams, and high-intensity, high-energy lasers, can influence laser-plasma interactions and produce impressive results in various applications.
+Fundamentally, we aim to harness the energy and intensity of a high-power laser beam with a mid-infrared wavelength to accelerate particle beams and transfer that energy and intensity to particle beams or EM radiation with different wavelengths.
 My research has the potential to be applied to initial fusion energy, industry, and medicine.
 We are passionate about pursuing original ideas and conducting proof-of-principle experiments.
 We are also interested in developing applications.